 Prep school pupils wishing to apply for a scholarship or bursary at 11+ will need to follow the same process and take the 11+ entrance exam as external candidates.

-Forest Prep School does not offer bursaries at 7 plus, but they are available ay the senior school.
+Scholarships and Bursaries: Forest Prep School does not offer bursaries at 7 plus, but they are available at the senior school.